-– The ex-spouse cannot collect both his/her social security and their ex-spouse’s social security.
+You will want to look at the amount of your own benefit and then the benefit you would receive from your ex-spouse.
+You cannot collect both.
 The options are that an ex-spouse either receives 100% of their own social security or 50% of the other former-spouse’s social security (although this does not affect the original wage earner from collecting 100% of their own social security).

 Example: A couple is married from 1983-2000 (17 years) the husband remarries for several years but divorces again.
 After he is 62 and elects to take social security, he has the option of collecting 100% of his benefits or 50% or his first wife’s (because the marriage was over 10 years).
 If he would have stayed married over ten years to his second wife before he divorced, he would have had the option of collecting 50% of her social security, if it was higher than his.
 This does not mean though that people can collect multiple social securities, they can only collect one but they have the option of collecting whichever one has the greatest benefit after they have been married to someone for over ten years.

 I am Divorced.
 Do I qualify for my Ex-husband’s Social Security Benefits?

 If you are divorced, you may qualify for Social Security benefits from your former spouse.
 Even though you are no longer married, Social Security allows a divorced person a personal benefit, since you were a long-term partner of a member in the workforce.

 There are two ways to qualify.
 When you apply, they will want to know if your ex-spouse is still alive, or if he is deceased.
 You will need to be patient and read up on the benefits since the rules are fairly complicated.
 Keep asking questions in the Social Security office and your patience will pay off.